dynamicdevsgmod/DynUI/README.md

 They also have some unique cases that you'll have to pay attention to when using this library.

 # Usage
 This library is ONLY for use with Dynamic Devs addons, not for personal use unless in certain circumstances (this is subject to change).
-When packaging the library with your addon, delete the readme and any other git-specific things in the folder.
+When packaging the library with your addon, delete the readme, test folder, and any other git-specific things in the folder.

 # Standards
 ## Branches